-Allen Bowling, MD, PhD: Dr. Allen Bowling, a nationally renowned neurologist and Multiple Sclerosis specialist in the Denver CO metropolitan area, has a longstanding interest in Multiple Sclerosis and has a passion for providing care to those with Multiple Sclerosis.
-At the Rocky Mountain Multiple Sclerosis Center, he was the Associate Medical Director from 1997-2002 and the Medical Director from 2003-2007.
+Allen Bowling, MD, PhD: Dr. Allen Bowling, a nationally renowned neurologist and Multiple Sclerosis (MS) specialist in the Denver CO metropolitan area, has a longstanding interest and passion for providing care to those with MS. At the Rocky Mountain Multiple Sclerosis Center, he was the Associate Medical Director from 1997-2002 and the Medical Director from 2003-2007.
 Dr. Allen Bowling is currently a Clinical Associate Professor of Neurology at the University of Colorado-Denver and Health Sciences Center.

 Ira Chang, MD: Dr. Ira Chang received her undergraduate degree from Yale University.
-She moved to Colorado after finishing her medical training and stayed, practicing in outpatient neurology for several years.
-In 2005, she founded Blue Sky Neurology with a partner and has transitioned into the newly emerging fields of neurohospitalist and neurocritical care.
+She moved to Colorado after finishing her medical training, practicing in outpatient neurology for several years.
+In 2005, she founded Blue Sky Neurology with a partner and has transitioned into the newly emerging fields of neuro-hospitalist and neurocritical care.
 She is the Medical Director of Acute Neurological Services and Chairman of the Neurology section at Swedish Medical Center.
 She teaches neurology residents as an Assistant Clinical Professor at the University of Colorado Health Sciences Center.

 David Kelsall, MD: Dr. Kelsall, Medical Director of his practice, Rocky Mountain Ear Center, is a graduate of Stanford University and earned his medical degree at the University of Colorado.
 After serving residencies in general surgery at St. Joseph Hospital in Denver and in Otolaryngology at the University of Colorado Health Sciences Center, he completed his fellowship training in Otology/Neurotology/skull base surgery at the Denver Ear Institute.
 Dr. Kelsall is board certified in Otolaryngology, a Fellow in the American Academy of Otolaryngology/Head and Neck Surgery, a member of the American Neurotology Society and the Colorado Medical Society.

-Rajeev Kumar, MD: Dr. Rajeev Kumar is a board-certified neurologist.
-He earned his medical degree at the University of Saskatchewan and his residency at the Mayo Clinic.
-He completed his fellowship in movement disorders at the University of Toronto.
+Rajeev Kumar, MD: Dr. Kumar is a board-certified neurologist.
+He earned his medical degree at the University of Saskatchewan and completed his residency at the Mayo Clinic.
+His fellowship in movement disorders was completed at the University of Toronto.
 Dr. Kumar is the Medical Director of the Rocky Mountain Movement Disorders Center.

-Michael Pearlman, MD, PhD: Dr. Pearlman was born in Washington D.C., and raised in Colorado where he earned his medical degree.
+Michael Pearlman, MD, PhD: Dr. Pearlman was born in Washington, D.C., and raised in Colorado where he earned his medical degree.
 Prior to medical school, he attended University of Colorado Boulder and afterwards obtained a Ph.D. in Cancer Pharmacology from University of Texas MD Anderson Cancer Center.
 He attended University of Texas in Houston for his training in Adult and Adolescent Neurology.
 Prior to joining Blue Sky Neurology in 2013, he completed fellowships in Adult and Pediatric Neuro-Oncology and Phase I clinical trials in oncology.
-Dr. Pearlman and his family are happy to be back in his home state and enjoy all Colorado has to offer.
+Dr. Pearlman and his family are happy to be back in Colorado, enjoying all the state has to offer.

 Jeffery C. Wagner, MD: Dr. Jeffery Wagner earned his medical degree at Oregon Health and Science University.
 He completed training in neurology and then moved to Utah for fellowship training.
 At the University of Utah, he served as Director of Neurology Clerkship for medical students and received the Neurology Faculty Teaching Award in 2009.
 After relocating to Colorado, he primarily works in the hospital treating strokes, other acute neurological illnesses and performing EMGs and Botox injections.

-Adam Wolff, MD: Dr. Wolff is a Chicago native who graduated from Rush Medical College and completed his neurology residency at Northwestern University and his neurophysiology fellowship at Stanford, and is board certified in both disciplines.
+Adam Wolff, MD: Dr. Wolff is a Chicago native who graduated from Rush Medical College.
+He completed his neurology residency at Northwestern University and his neurophysiology fellowship at Stanford, and is board certified in both disciplines.
 He treats patients with all neurological problems, including Alzheimer’s and other types of dementia, as well as holding a special interest in EMG testing and Botox therapy.